19 electronics manufacturing process challenges and solution

 Electronics manufacturing industry requires regular quality assurance checks, which is why it’s important for manufacturers to have ERP manufacturing software implemented.

-Printed circuit boards assemblies, or PCBs, are thin boards made of various materials used to support and connect electronic components — the PCB assembly process is an important and delicate stage in making electronic goods.
+Printed circuit board assemblies, or PCBs, are thin boards made of various materials used to support and connect electronic components — the PCB assembly process is an important and delicate stage in making electronic goods.

 They are found in various electronic devices, from computers and cell phones to televisions and microwaves.
 If you are working with printed circuit boards (PCBs), it’s essential to take proper precautions to avoid damage.
 Here are some tips on how to prepare your workspace for PCB handling: